-Then, at some point, like all things in life, the panic stops, and a wave of buyers rush in—the stock price bounces.
-Timed correctly, you can ride the wave all the way to the top for epic profits.
+Then, like all things in life, the panic stops, a wave of buyers rush in, and the stock price bounces.
+Timed correctly, you can ride the wave back up.

 The panic eventually will set in; people will liquidate, and when they do, that’s your moment of opportunity.

-In plain and simple terms, a stock catalyst is any information that can cause a stock’s price to move up or down.
-Now you’re probably wondering what kind of information could have such a dramatic impact on a companies share price?
+In plain and simple terms, a stock catalyst is any information that can cause a stock’s price to increase or decrease.
+Now, you’re probably wondering what kind of information could dramatically impact a company’s share price.

-Well, you don’t have to look too far to find answers.
-From privacy issues, antitrust investigations, human rights violation allegations, poor earnings, and the threat of being broken up and sold for parts.
+You don’t have to look too far to find answers to privacy issues, antitrust investigations, human rights violation allegations, poor earnings, and the threat of being broken up and sold for parts.

 Take, for example, company earnings.
 A company missing its earning estimations can have severe impacts.
 People lose faith in a company pretty quickly when they get a sniff of uncertainty.

-Before you know it, they start panic selling their shares.
-The obvious example right now is how the coronavirus pandemic is affecting stocks and sectors.
+Before you know it, they start to panic-selling their shares.
+The obvious example is how the coronavirus pandemic affects stocks and sectors.

 Moreover, have you thought about the impact of bad press?
 The fall from grace can be swift; look no further than the Facebook data share fiasco.

-More often than not, a stock that closed very strong in the last trading session or has had multi-day runs will create a gap up at market open.
-Then, almost always, the price will fall off a cliff as longs sell their shares to take profit.
-It’s this initial run-up that creates the conditions necessary for the morning panic dip buy.
+More often than not, a stock that closed very strong in the last trading session or has had multi-day runs will create a gap when the market opens.
+Then, the price will almost always fall off a cliff if they sell their shares to make a profit.
+This initial run-up creates the conditions necessary for the morning panic dip buy.

-We see the morning panic pattern play out in a lot on penny stocks as they run on hype.
+We see the morning panic pattern play out on penny stocks as they run on hype.
 Consequently, close to 99% of penny stock companies see their prices fall off the cliff.
-So when a penny stock runs 100%, 200%, even 500% in a few days, be on alert; the crash is coming!!!!
+So when a penny stock runs 100%, 200%, or even 500% in a few days, be alert; the crash is coming!!!!

-The glorious thing about a morning panic pattern is that both dip buyers and short-sellers can play it.
-For me, I love to short, so I’m biased.
+The nice thing about a morning panic pattern is that both dip buyers and short-sellers can trade it.
 Some even ride both sides.
-Regardless, you can make money going long or short trading the morning panic pattern.

-Do you want to know how to dip buy the morning panic pattern?
-At this point, I’ll go over some of the basics of dip-buying a panic.
+Do you want to know how to dip by the morning panic pattern?

 Step 1: Look For Maximum Panic.

-For me, the crazier the frenzy, the better.
-I suggest looking for a stock that’s taken a nosedive of at least 30% or more.
+Look for a stock that’s dropped at least 30% or more.
 For further confirmation, the panic needs to take out stop losses.
-A nice stock scanner will do.

 Step 2: Wait.

-Again, it’s always crucial to know why the stock soared in price and what spurred the panic.
-But, as we always say at Bullish Bears, don’t try to catch a falling knife.
+It’s crucial to know why the stock soared in price and what spurred the panic.

-Assuming it’s a solid potential dip buy, your job is to watch and wait.
-Always remember, panics happen swift and fact.
+Assuming it’s a solid potential dip buy, you must watch and wait.
+Always remember, panics happen swiftly and in fact.
 Because of this, you don’t have to time it perfectly.
-Quite frankly, usually, I’m rarely right on either the bottom or top.
-So instead, my goal is to get the meat of the move.

-For OTC stocks, watch the Level 2 turn.
+For penny stocks, watch the Level 2 turn.
 As the stock drops, you’re looking for a sudden wall of buyers — a support level.
 This often happens when shorts cover and dip buyers get in.
 Unfortunately, it’s harder to see for listed stocks.
-And, this could not be truer if the stock regularly trades on massive volume.
+And this could not be truer if the stock regularly trades on massive volume.
 Or if it’s choppy.

 Step 4: Know Previous Support And Resistance Levels

 Price reacts strongly to support and resistance levels.
-So all you need to do is identify a support level that becomes resistance (or vice versa); wait for the price to come back to this area, and enter your trade from there.
+So, all you need to do is identify a support level that becomes resistant (or vice versa), wait for the price to come back to this area, and enter your trade from there.
 This setup works for all timeframes with a morning panic pattern.